Sustainability | EnvironmentAddressing Biodiversity

 Our Approach

 We at TDK see the role we play through our business activities as being to achieve a sustainable future through, for example, working to restore and protect the global environment.
-Loss of Biodiversity has become a long - term global risk second only to climate change.
-Throughout the entire value chain - from the procurement of raw materials to product disposal - there is demand for activities that avoid, mitigate, and restore adverse impacts on biodiversity, and that contribute to Nature Positive.
+Loss of Biodiversity is increasingly being recognized as a long-term global risk second only to climate change.
+Throughout the entire product lifecycle—from raw material procurement to disposal—there is a growing demand for activities that avoid, mitigate, and restore adverse impacts on biodiversity, and that contribute to Nature Positive.

 Related links